Boxing Training Session Structure | How to Start and Finish for Performance

 No

-Training to failure too early in the micro cycle fatigues the central nervous system, decreases power output, and slows recovery.
-Saving failure work for the end of the week allows athletes to maintain velocity, technique quality and high intent on explosive lifts.
+Training to failure too early in the session can fatigue the central nervous system, reduce power output and slow recovery.
+Managing intensity across the week allows boxers to maintain speed, technique and high intent during explosive movements.

 TRAIN HARD, FIGHT EASY 💪🏾